mWalrus/bild/README.md

 #### Authenticated uploads
 In order to upload a file to your Bild instance, you are required to supply an authorization token.
-Authorization tokens are generated with the `bild-auth` tool in this repository.
+Authorization tokens are generated with the `bild-auth` tool in this repository and are cryptographically strong.
 When you first install Bild, using the installer, a token is automatically generated, stored, and communicated to you at the end of the installer's run, so no need to worry about that there.

 You can always generate a new token by simply running the `bild-auth` tool again.
 This will replace the old token, making it invalid.<br>
-As with any sensitive authentication related information, keep this token safe and do NOT share it with anyone you don't want to have access.
+As with any sensitive authentication related information, keep this token safe and do __NOT__ share it with anyone you don't want to have access.

 ####  Format conversion
 With Bild you can upload image files in any of the more popular image formats.
-Bild will take the file you upload, guess the format from the raw uploaded data or file extension, and then convert it to [WebP](https://en.wikipedia.org/wiki/WebP) for faster load times when viewing the image.
+Bild will take the file you upload, guess the format from the raw uploaded data or file extension, and then convert it to [WebP](https://en.wikipedia.org/wiki/WebP) for faster load times when viewing the image in the browser.
 If an upload would fail to be converted, the server responds with a [`500 Internal Server Error`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500) error.
 This is usually because the file type being uploaded could not be converted to WebP due to the file either not being an image file or being corrupted.

+#### Clutter-free and fast viewing
+Bild serves images, and only images.
+There is no need for fancy a fancy landing page slowing down response times.
+The fact that Bild converts the uploaded images to WebP also helps improve said response time, since WebP usually shrinks the file size.

 #### Size limitation
 Bild currently limits the accepted size of an uploaded file to be 5 MiB at max.
 If you attempt